JHess5-GSU/Homework1/README.md

 As a result, the assignment was not fully completed.
 That being said, I have already learned a considerable amount.

+# To Run The Project

+Assuming you already have a Flutter setup, please just extract the zip into the directory that contains your existing flutter apps.
+Everything you need is included in the repo, but your Flutter SDK location could be set to anywhere.

+Included for ease of grading is a screen recording.
+I believe it shows everything you need, especially as you can pause it whenever necessary.

 Things that are working:

     -   Splash Screen